rangulvers/Homeautomation/README.md

 ![](images/ha_shelly_balter_doorbell_node_red.png)

 ## Office Morning routine

 My office is setup with

-   - Shelly 1 for the ceiling light
+* Shelly 1 for the ceiling light
-   - Lidl LED Strip around a framed picture
+* Lidl LED Strip around a framed picture
-   - IKEA Light Bulp as a desk light
+* IKEA Light Bulp as a desk light
-   - Aqara Motion sensor next to the door
+* Aqara Motion sensor next to the door

 When I walk into the office the motion detector is triggered and turns on all lights in my office.
 I also make use of the [FLUX](https://www.home-assistant.io/integrations/flux/) addon to generate a more natural light during the day.

-If the motion sensor does not see any movement for 15 minutes all lights are turned back off again.
+The lights stay on as long I'm in my office.
+This is done via the access point that has a special wifi just for my office.
+If my phone changes the wifi when leaving the office all lights are turned off.

 ## Alarm Mode and Presence Faker